 Sue: I bet they’re miners.
 It’s always about mining in Doctor Who.

-We learn that the humans have enslaved the time sensitive Tharils, which they use to navigate the time lines.
+We discover the humans have enslaved the time-sensitive Tharils, which they use to navigate the time lines.

-Sue: How did they stumble onto this?
-How did they know that time sensitive lions could be used that way?
+Sue: How did they stumble onto that?
+How did they know time-sensitive lions could be used that way?
 It’s hard to get my head around this, if I’m honest.

-Rorvik forces Romana into the navigator’s chair by pulling on her hair.
+Rorvik forces Romana to sit in the navigator’s chair by yanking her hair.

 Sue: Hey!
 He’s horrible!
 I’m definitely on the lions’ side now.

-Aldo and Royce are instructed to prepare a Tharil for revival, but they accidentally electrocute it instead.
+Aldo and Royce are told to prepare a Tharil for revival, but they accidentally electrocute it instead.

 Sue: I wonder what roast lion tastes like?